NithinRaj99/Python-Flask-LanguageTranslatro-AzureAI/README.md

 # In the project folder create .env file to store the key
   in the .env file add these

-  _values inside .env file replace the KEY, ENDPOINT and LOCATION with your API keys
+  -values inside .env file replace the KEY, ENDPOINT and LOCATION with your API keys

     KEY=your_key
     ENDPOINT=your_endpoint